 potential acquisition opportunities,

-other plans and objectives for operations,
+production and other plans and objectives for operations,

 maintenance capital requirements,

 Actual results may differ from expectations, sometimes materially, and reported results should not be considered an indication of future performance.
 Factors (but not all the factors) that could cause results to differ include:

 volatility of oil, natural gas and natural gas liquids (NGL) prices;